HerveMarchand/LedMatrixTextScroller/README.md

 # LedMatrixTextScroller
-Allows to display a text using scroll mode on 8x8 Led Matrix - MAX7219
+This Arduino Library allows to display a text using scroll mode on 8x8 Led Matrix - MAX7219